AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

    **Current Behaviour**: The phone number must contain exactly 8 digits.
 This may be too strict in some cases.
 For example, "8888 8888" would fail the validation check due to the whitespace in between.<br>

     **Rationality for the New Feature**: We want to make the validation more fit-for-purpose.<br><br>

+5. **Feature**: Thicken panel borders to make resizing easier for users.<br>

+   **Current Behaviour**: The margin between the panels is very small, thus resulting in users struggling to resize the panels. <br>

+   **Rationality for the New Feature**: We would like to make our GUI more usable and accessible for users.<br><br>

+6. **Feature**: Use different tokens for `adddonation` and `add` in order to clearly distinguish the person index from a phone number.<br>

+   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the p token when inputting a command.
+Unfortunately, some PE-d testers have stated that this behaviour is somewhat unintuitive for the user.<br>

+   **Rationality for the New Feature**: We would like to ensure that the command inputs are clear, intuitive and easy for users to understand.<br><br>

+7. **Feature**: Set a minimum panel size or lock resizing.<br>

+   **Current Behaviour**: Currently, if users were to resize on of the lists by too much, then the other list, such as the `DonationRecord` list is truncated, making it difficult for users to view both full lists.<br>

+   **Rationality for the New Feature**: We would like to prevent content truncation and improves readability when panels are resized.<br><br>